Contemporary Style 101

 Lighting: The lighting design is used as an artistic statement in a contemporary interior.
 Floor and table lamps have straight lines and sleek metallic finishes; color might be introduced with a special shade.
 Recessed or track lighting draws attention to well-placed art and accessories.

-Not sure exactly what transitional style is?
+Not sure exactly what mediterranean style is?
 Get all the design details here.